 Plenty of people ask, “Why should I get an MBA?”
 There’s an argument to be made that on-the-job training gives you all the skills you need.
 But those skills can take years to acquire.
 Earning your MBA gives you the opportunity to quickly learn those same skills (and many more).

-According to Princeton Review/Entrepreneur, “Executive business skills don't always emerge neatly from on-the-job experience—and in the rapidly changing world of contemporary entrepreneurship, knowing the latest leadership strategies and business practices is imperative to succeed.”1
+According to The Princeton Review/Entrepreneur, “Executive business skills don't always emerge neatly from on-the-job experience—and in the rapidly changing world of contemporary entrepreneurship, knowing the latest leadership strategies and business practices is imperative to succeed.”1

 - Interpersonal—How you work and collaborate with others.